Jacques Gross

-Jacques Gross, or Gross-Fulpius (born March 2, 1855 in Mulhouse and died October 4, 1928 in Geneva) was a member of the Jura Federation, historian of the Paris Commune and a contributor to libertarian and free-thinker newspapers.
+Jacques Gross, or Gross-Fulpius (2 March 1855, in Mulhouse – 4 October 1928, in Geneva) was a member of the Jura Federation, historian of the Paris Commune and a contributor to libertarian and free-thinker newspapers.
 He contributed to the creation of the newspaper Le Réveil anarchiste in Geneva under the pseudonym of Jean-qui-marche.

 Biography

-Jacques Gross was born in Alsace in 1855 and his family emigrated to Geneva in 1871.
+Gross was born in Alsace in 1855 and his family emigrated to Geneva in 1871.
 He was a traveling salesman for the Burrus tobacco factory in Boncourt, a profession which enabled him to smuggle illegal newspapers: L'Avant-Garde by Paul Brousse and Freiheit by Johann Most and Paul Schultze.

-A very young member of the Jura Federation, he used the pseudonym of André as the delegate of the Porrentruy and Boncourt sections at the Eighth Congress of the International held in Bern from October 26 to 29, 1876.
+A very young member of the Jura Federation, he used the pseudonym of André as the delegate of the Porrentruy and Boncourt sections at the Eighth Congress of the International held in Bern from 26 to 29 October 1876.

 In the same city, in 1877, he participated in the commemoration event of the Paris Commune.